Man Watching online class with kid in background

 MAV 121 College Algebra I (3 credits)

-Students learn about exponents, radicals, rational expressions, linear and quadratic equations, inequalities, systems of equations, and applications.
+Students learn about exponents, radicals, rational expressions, linear and quadratic equations, graphing techniques, algebraic functions, linear inequalities, systems of equations, and applications.

 Term Availability: Fall, Spring, Summer